antiantivirus/guts/frontend/content/post/budget-proposals-funding-breakdown.md

 ---
 MONEY!
 MONEY CHANGES EVERYTHING!

 This article is a quick look into our process for putting together our budget proposal, right at the very very beginning of the project.
-This is by no means close to how the final amount was distributed in the end - there will be another article devoted to that, but I'll explain our funding, how we were able to spend it and the research that we did.
+This is by no means close to how the final amount was distributed in the end - see our [BIG BUDGET BREAKDOWN](https://guts.exposed/post/the-big-budget-breakdown) - but here I'll explain our funding, how we were able to spend it and the research that we did.

 # Our Funding